amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Best-Practices/Playwright-Test-Automation-Guidelines.md

 - page.getByTitle() to locate an element by its title attribute.

-If an element cannot be located by any of these, then we look for data-test IDs (for more info click [here](https://playwright.dev../../locators#locate-by-test-id)).  **Software Engineers will support creating the data-test-IDs where needed.**
+If an element cannot be located by any of these, then we look for data-test IDs (for more info click [here](https://playwright.dev../../locators#locate-by-test-id)).

+ **Some Test Engineers can support creating the data-test-IDs where needed, otherwise a Software Engineer can assist.**

 Playwright recommended built-in locators when using data-test-IDs: